Chest (furniture)

-A chest (also called coffer or kist) is a form of furniture typically of a rectangular structure with four walls and a removable or hinged lid, used for storage, usually of personal items.
-The interior space may be subdivided.
+A chest (also called a coffer or kist) is a type of furniture typically having a rectangular structure with four walls and a removable or hinged lid, often rounded.
+It is primarily used for storage, usually of personal items, articles of clothing, or in popular culture, treasure.
+The interior space may be subdivided into compartments or sections to organize its contents more effectively.

 History

 The Ancient Egyptians created the first known chests, using wood or woven reeds, circa 3000 BC.

 The early uses of an antique chest or coffer included storage of fine cloth, weapons, foods and valuable items.

 In Medieval and early Renaissance times in Europe, low chests were often used as benches while taller chests were used as side tables.
 By placing a chest on the side on any kind of rough table, the inner surface of its lid could be used as a proper writing surface while the interior could house writing implements and related materials, as was the case with the Bargueño desk of Spain.
-Many early Portable desks were stacked chests, with the top one having its lid on the side, to serve as a writing surface when opened.
+Many early portable desks were stacked chests, with the top one having its lid on the side, to serve as a writing surface when opened.

 Many European chests did use the standard band of iron over the lid and the body of the chest to close it or lock it.
 There were a few different styles of the chest like square box or domed lid chests, which were so different that there was no effective way to categorize them.
-Each had their own sense of decoration, so each had its own purpose.
 The lid shape of domed chests, such as those in the 15th to 16th centuries, would have thrown off water and discouraged their use as seats and thus contributed to longer survival.